clearcoin/tx-monitor/README.md

 # tx-monitor

-Periodically check for transactions on the CLR blockchain.
+Periodically check for transactions on the CLR contract.
 Will send email alert if there have not been any token transactions in the specified number of minutes.

 ## Usage